io7lab/io7-platform-cloud/README.md

 # Github repositories for the io7 Platform
 **Brief diagram of the io7 Platform components.**

 1. https://github.com/io7lab/io7-platform-cloud : the current Repository.
-This has the installation shell scripts which will install the following components of the io7 IOT Platform server on an EC2 instance or a dedicated server.
+This has the installation shell scripts which will install the following components of the io7 IOT Platform server on a Linux server such as an AWS EC2 instance or a dedicated server.
     1. https://github.com/io7lab/io7-api-server : the REST API Server which handles the Device registration and deregistration as well as the Application Key.
 This is a part of the io7 IOT Platform server.
     2. https://github.com/io7lab/io7-management-web : the Web frontend to the io7 Platform.
 This is a part of the io7 IOT Platform server.
     3. https://github.com/io7lab/node-red-contrib-io7 : NodeRED node that makes it easy to develop the NodeRED flow with.
 It's the equivalent to node-red-contrib-scx-ibmiotapp for the io7.
 This is a part of the io7 IOT Platform server.